 I’m in the process of working up an article on Facebook in Canadian life (you can see the bibliographic information by looking at the sidebar on the right), which is inching towards completion.
 Since one of things I've been thinking through became newsworthy recently, I thought I'd post it here in the interest of topicality.
 Any thoughts or suggestions would be greatly appreciated as I round this part of my article into shape.

+Among the first things that people think about when they talk about Facebook has to do with the issue of privacy.
 Most recently, a group of students at the University of Ottawa's Canadian Internet Policy and Public Interest Clinic brought a complaint to the Privacy Commissioner of Canada, contending that Facebook violates a number of Canada’s privacy laws.

-nts enter into the public sphere with the intelligence and bravado offered by those at the CIPPC.
+I’m always inspired when students enter into the public sphere with the intelligence and bravado offered by those at the CIPPC.
 And I’m not really interested in defending the company’s activities, particularly in light of stories about account termination and the fight over interoperability.
 Since I’m not a legal specialist on privacy, I’m quite sure that there are a number of important issues that the company needs to address, and if the CIPPC is able to accelerate that process, then that’s fine by me.

 However, in the spirit of debate, then, I want to see what happens if we move the discussion about Facebook and privacy away from the legal realm and to consider Facebook not just as the popular website but rather as a derivation of a media form – public directories or catalogues that contain the names and faces of individuals which I'll call "facebooks" for short.
 If we consider things this way, might we consider that the student’s claims about privacy may run the risk of ignoring the history of media forms and, in the process, of painting the Internet and all of its applications with the same legal brush?